 Coat the bottom of a large sauté pan with olive oil and place it over medium-high heat.

 Once the pan is very hot, add the well-coated chicken rolls.
 You should hear a sizzling sound when they hit the pan -- if you don't it's not hot enough yet.
-Wait until it is.
 Brown the bottom and top very well, about 2 minutes each.
-Then turn the heat to low, cover the pan, and sauté until the chicken cooked through, about 15 minutes.
-(It's easiest to use metal kitchen tongs to turn the chicken.)
+Then turn the heat to low, cover the pan, and cook until the chicken cooked through, about 15 minutes.
+(It's easiest to use kitchen tongs to turn the chicken.)

 Let them sit for about 5 minutes and then serve.
-(For a pretty presentation, slice them on a bias and serve over sautéed spinach with roasted hazelnuts.)
+(For a pretty presentation, slice them and serve over sautéed spinach with roasted hazelnuts.)